mbeka02/broadcast_server/README.md

 # BROADCAST SERVER

 This is a simple CLI based application that can be used to either start a server or connect to the server as a client.
-The server utilizes websockets to broadcast messagesto all the connected clients - https://roadmap.sh/projects/broadcast-server
+The server utilizes websockets to broadcast messages to all the connected clients - https://roadmap.sh/projects/broadcast-server

 When the server is started using the broadcast-server start command, it listens for client connections on a specified port (can be configured using command options otherwise port 3000 is used).
 When a client connects and sends a message, the server broadcasts this message to all connected clients using websockets.